Localization from structured distance matrices via low-rank matrix recovery: Dual Basis Centered Anywhere

 where

-\end{basis_vec} \begin{proof} It can be readily verified that $\w_{i,j}$ is symmetric and positive semidefinite.
+\end{theorem} \begin{proof} It can be readily verified that $\w_{i,j}$ is symmetric and positive semidefinite.
 By construction, $\a \in T^{\perp}$.
 Therefore, any $\X$ expanded in this basis will immediately satisfy $\X \s = \zeros$.
 To show that we recover $D_{i,j}$ via inner products, we first observe that

 by using the trace form of the inner product, followed by the cyclic property of the trace.
 Consider now the following:

 So therefore the right term in the inner product in \eqref{eq:x_wij} is $(\e_i - \e_j)(\e_i - \e_j)^{\top}$.
 With that, we do recover the squared distance $D_{i,j}$ as $\langle \X, \w_{i,j} \rangle$.